Braised Beef and Eggs, Jangjorim

 Optional Ingredients and Substitutions

-Eggs: You don't have to add any eggs if you don't like them.
-Also, quail eggs are great in jangjorim.
-You can buy quail eggs from Korean grocery markets.
+Quail eggs or chicken eggs: You don't have to add any eggs if you don't like them.

 Radish and green chili peppers can be omitted.
 Instead of green chili pepper, you can use dried red chili pepper for a spicy kick.

 Cheongju (korean rice wine) or white wine can be a very nice touch.
 Add 2 tbs when making broth.

 Beef: For beef, you can use flank, shank, or brisket (any braising beef with grains that enables you to shred the meat nicely).
 Of course, you can use more expensive and tender cuts if you like.

 You can also use pork or chicken instead of beef.
 For pork or chicken, add ¼ tsp of minced ginger.

 Sugar: You can use brown sugar or agave syrup if you don't like to use regular sugar.